Seattle’s The Postman closes indefinitely after gunfire hits storefront

 “I hear the community and their concerns for safety,” Rose said.
 “I have children too, and I want to be able to pick up my kids and drop them off every day.”

-It’s not the first time The Postman has been targeted since Pickett’s murder, Rose said.
+It’s not the first time The Postman has been targeted since Pickett’s death, Rose said.
 Her new car was vandalized, the store was broken into and Rose received personal threats.

 “I had no idea about why anybody would want to hurt D’Vonne,” Rose said.
 “His alleged murderer was arrested, but then we’ve had a series of crimes happening to us since D’Vonne was [allegedly] murdered.”